Where are they

 mates, they have all my love & support, I hope to see them when

 they hit NJ!"
-Palmer said to Doug Curran in Oct 2021 that
+Palmer said to Doug Curran in Oct 2021 that there were

-2022 for Asia's 40th anniversary, but that did not happen.
+Asia's 40th anniversary, but that did not happen.

 Asia joined Yes, Carl Palmer's ELP Legacy with Arthur Brown, and